cypherpunk-academy/2064/en/025_2023_Two years later.md

 <span style="font-variant:small-caps;">Marwin's prison cell</span> was three by two meters.
 It didn't have a window.
 There was only one bed, a bucket, and a towel.
-A biting stench filled the room.
+A terrible stench filled the room.
 Marwin layed with closed eyes on the bed.
 He didn't know what time of day it was.
 It was pitch-black.
 It was almost always pitch-black.

 "Shit," Marwin said quietly and straightened up.
-He breathed a moment and then shouted at the door, "Hello!
+He took a breath and then shouted at the door, "Hello!
 I need a new towel!"

 No response from outside.
 He sank back and quietly said to himself: "I must not fall back into that fucking rage again.
 It's eating up my brain.
-The boys and girls out there are my enemies, fine... but I'm not their enemy!
+The boys and girls out there see me as their enemy, ok.
+But I don't see them as my enemy!
+I don't!
 Shit."
 He breathed.
-"I'm not their enemy.
-I'm not their enemy."
+"They are not my enemies".
+"They are not my enemies".
-He stood up again, put his hands on his legs, and breathed deeply and slowly.
+He raised up again, put his hands on his legs, and breathed deeply and slowly.
-"Don't fight against them!"
+"I don't fight against them!"
 He pressed his hands on his legs and breathed deeply out and in.
 "No opposition," he mumbled again, and a tear filled his eye.
 "I don't want to go crazy."